Size: 4.71 x 2.76 x 1.94 inches

 The Canon EOS M6 Mark II will appeal to enthusiasts as well as snapshot-loving beginners.
 The former will feel right at home with a solid feature set and customization options.
 The latter will appreciate the easy to understand menu and helpful modes designed to take the confusion out of basic photographic operations.
 And, its compact size is a bonus for anyone who wants to travel light.
-All these attributes make the EOS M6 Mark II one of the best mirrorless cameras, but we wish it had a viewfinder built in.
+All these attributes make the EOS M6 Mark II one of the best mirrorless cameras and one of the best cameras for vlogging, but we wish it had a viewfinder built in.

 Canon EOS M6 Mark II: Price and availability

 The Canon EOS M6 Mark II costs $850 (body only; no viewfinder); $1099 (with the Canon EF-M 15-45mm f/3.5-6.3 IS STM and EVF-DC2 viewfinder); $1349.00 (with the EF-M 18-150mm f3.
 5-6.3 IS STM lens and EVF-DC2).
 Browse through our Canon promo codes for the latest discounts and ways to save on your purchase.

 Available in black or silver, the Canon EOS M6 Mark II measures a compact 4.71 x 2.76 x 1.94 inches (without the removable electronic viewfinder).
 With the battery pack and SD memory card, the camera weighs about 14.39 ounces.
 At the same time, the M6 Mark II is solidly built.